Combo Tour: Churches of Santa Caterina, San Giuseppe & Gesù

 - 3 hours

 Embark on a journey through Palermo's baroque artistry as we explore the churches of Santa Caterina, San Giuseppe, and Gesù.
-Founded in the 16th and 17th centuries, these churches showcase baroque architecture, each revealing its secrets.
+Founded in the 16th and 17th centuries, these churches showcase examples of baroque architecture, each revealing its own secrets.

 Visit Palermo's Three Most Beautiful Churches

-Our meeting point is the Palermo Quattro Canti Hotel, where we'll start a tour of three of Palermo's notable churches.
+Our meeting point is the Palermo Quattro Canti Hotel, where we'll set off on a tour that unveils the beauty of three of Palermo's notable churches.

-First, we visit the Church of San Giuseppe dei Teatini, the most visited church in Palermo.
-Inside, the frescoes exemplify Sicilian baroque art, featuring two holy water fountains sculpted by Ignazio Marabitti.
+First is the Church of San Giuseppe dei Teatini, the most visited church in Palermo.
+Inside, the frescoes exemplify Sicilian baroque art, with two holy water fountains sculpted by Ignazio Marabitti present here.

 A short walk leads us to the Church of Santa Caterina, dedicated to St. Catherine of Alexandria.
-This church combines late Renaissance features on its facade with a baroque interior.
-We'll admire its choir, main altar, chapels, and frescoes while discussing its history.
+This temple combines late Renaissance features on its facade with a baroque interior.
+We will admire its choir, main altar, chapels, and frescoes while discussing the history of this convent church.

-Our final stop is the Church of Gesù, or Casa Professa.
+Our final stop is the Church of Gesù, also known as Casa Professa.
 The austere exterior of this 17th-century Jesuit church contrasts with its ornate interior, adorned with sculptures, polychrome inlays, marble ornaments, and frescoes.
-We will discuss the building's challenges post-World War II.
+We'll share details about the building and its post-World War II challenges.

-After three hours of exploration, we conclude the guided tour outside the Church of Santa Caterina.
+After three hours of exploration, we will conclude the guided tour with a farewell outside the Church of Santa Caterina.

 Prices